| | |

 this time and descriptions of Coat of Arms, known as Blazons, were often written in the native language of the individual

+country.
 The Coat of Arms is itself described as the "Blazon", and in most descriptions the first

 word mentioned is the color of the shield.
 Above the Blazon is found the knight's helmet on which is placed the Crest, a decorative